Charles W. Dyke

-Dyke enlisted in the Army on 21 June 1954 and was commissioned as a second lieutenant of infantry on 25 June 1955 upon graduation from Officer Candidate School.
+On 21 June 1954, Dyke enlisted in the Army and was commissioned as a second lieutenant of infantry on 25 June 1955 upon graduation from Officer Candidate School.
 He later completed a B.A. degree in history at the University of Southern Mississippi in 1963, a Master of Military Arts and Science degree at the Army Command and General Staff College in 1967 and an M.A. degree in international affairs at George Washington University in 1968.
 Dyke is also a graduate of the Army War College.

 Dyke commanded the 2nd Battalion, 327th Infantry, 101st Airborne Division in Vietnam, earning two Silver Star Medals, three Bronze Star Medals, the Purple Heart and eighteen Air Medals.
-He later commanded the 1st Battalion, 101st Airborne Division (Air Assault) at Fort Campbell and served as assistant commander of the 3rd Infantry Division (Mechanized) in Europe.
+He later commanded the 1st Brigade, 101st Airborne Division (Air Assault) at Fort Campbell and served as assistant commander of the 3rd Infantry Division (Mechanized) in Europe.

 Dyke retired from active duty on 1 September 1988.
 He was inducted into the U.S. Army Ranger Hall of Fame in 2007.